tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/4.0_add-login-feature/README.md

 If the sample_actor.wasm is not recent, check if your build failed.

-Run the dev-runner. `docker compose up`
+Run the dev-runner. `docker compose up`.  **Make sure you wait** about 2 minutes untill all actors are successfully activited.

 Now start the front end `npm start`